11.1 Mission

 11.3.1 Career Exploration

-Since students have varying levels of exposure to the legal profession before coming to law school, OCPD provides opportunities for you to gain insight into the range of career options available to those with a JD.
-For example, OCPD will offer speaker panels, which will concentrate on a variety of practice areas and settings; small group informational interviews with visiting practitioners; and visits to employers in an array of geographic locations.
-OCPD also strives to incorporate these interactions in our standard programming, including resume review sessions and mock interviewing programs.
-Finally, we endeavor to take advantage of the 15,000+ law school alumni and countless other Badgers by calling upon them to provide students expert advice and guidance in a more personalized approach.
+Student come to law school with varying levels of exposure to the legal profession.
+OCPD provides opportunities for you to gain insight into the range of career options available to those with a JD.
+For example, OCPD hosts attorney panels that concentrate on a variety of practice areas and settings; our of state job search calls; and visits to employers in an array of geographic locations.
+Finally, OCPD takes advantage of the 15,000+ law school alumni and countless other Badgers by calling upon them to provide advice and guidance in a more personalized approach.

-In addition to the four standard programs outlined below, we strongly recommend that first year students attend at least one of the career exploration speaker panels.
+In addition to the required sessions outlined below, we strongly recommend first year students attend at least one of the career exploration speaker panels.

 11.3.2 Required Programming for First Year Law Students